Patient and Family Engagement

 - participating on committees to provide the consumer voice

-Input received from Patient/Family Advisors has led to improved co-designed processes and procedures, strong engagement of patients and families, and therefore, a better patient and family health care experience.
+Patient/Family Advisors’ input has led to improved co-designed processes and procedures, strong engagement of patients and families, and overall, a better patient and family health care experience.
 Opportunities are available at Duke University Hospital, Duke Regional Hospital, Duke Raleigh Hospital, as well as Duke Primary Clinics and Specialty Services.

-Engaging Patient and Family Advisory Councils (PFACs) in the early stages of project design leads to long-term benefits including:
+Patient and Family Engagement (PFE) in the early stages of project design leads to long-term benefits including:

 - Better health outcomes for patients